hairforce1x/fithub/README.md

  Welcome to fithub.
 A no frills workout tracker.
 Add exercises to a workout and save the workout to the database.
 Edit that workout after the fact, or copy it to keep a record of the dates of your workouts and any progress.

  I got most of the basic functionality I wanted implemented.
 Still tons to do to make it better.
-Forms need validation, better state management, better design, and users/authentication would be my next steps.
-I got stuck for way too long trying to make routines.
-Add workouts to a routine and save the routine.
+Forms need validation, better state management, better or any ui design, and users/authentication would be my next steps.
+I got stuck for way too long trying to make routines, add workouts to a routine and save the routine.
 However I hadn't planned the data structure ahead of time so trying to refactor it proved to be difficult.

- My big takeaway is that having a plan and sticking to it is important.
-It's easy to start doing too much.
-Also paralasis by analysis is real.
-It was very easy to spend a long time researching a topic only tangentially related to the task at hand.

  # Requirements